 Dry FliesFat Albert

-Fat Albert is a popular hopper pattern developed by Brent Taylor.
-It's a high floating, foam-bodied fly that's perfect for fishing in the heat of the summer.
-Its large profile makes it an easy meal for hungry trout and its foam body makes it nearly unsinkable, making it perfect for fishing fast-moving water.
+Popular hopper pattern developed by Brent Taylor.
+High floating, foam-bodied fly is perfect for fishing in the heat of the summer.
+Its large profile makes it an easy meal for hungry trout and its foam body makes it nearly unsinkable, perfect for fishing fast-moving water and as an indicator in hopper-dropper rigs.

 Summer